samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 [//]: # (I arrived at the following findings after discussing with friends over overstretched lunchtime conversations, reading biographies of people who have dismantled and remolded the world, re-watching relevant movies and TV-Shows, and spending hours contemplating over raw facts and trying to connect them.)

---

 [//]: # (Two mutineering forces that bring radical changes can be identified - 1.
 Rebels and, 2.
 Revolutionaries.)

+--

-The two ways of bringing radical transformations are - 1.
+Two identified ways of bringing radical transformations are - 1.
 The rebel way and, 2.
 The revolutionary way.

+Wait!

-But,before we proceed further, we need to ask why read this post about revolutionaries and rebels (apart from because we have nothing more subtantial to do).
+Why read this post about revolutionaries and rebels (apart from because we have nothing more subtantial to do)?
 Not many, if any, amongst us might be currently involved in some mass movement aspiring to break untenable antediluvian norms or overthrow some tyrant.

+My claim -

 Every day, we all encounter things we love and things that need to change.
 The former give us joy.
 The latter fuel our desire to make the world different—ideally better than the way we found it.
 But trying to change deep-seated beliefs and behaviors is daunting.
 Most accept the status quo because effecting real change seems impossible, some fight against it and very few manage to dismantle deep setted beliefs and redefine what the world believes in.